sematic-ai/sematic/developer-docs/README.md

 1. Finally, draft the release on GitHub, from
   [the tag you previously committed](https://github.com/sematic-ai/sematic/tags):
     - Pick the `"previous tag"` from the dropdown to refer to the previous release.
-    - Add a `"What's Changed"` section, and copy the
+    - Add a `"What's Changed"` section, and copy the newly added section of the `changelog.md`.
     - If `MIN_CLIENT_SERVER_SUPPORTS` was bumped and/or if `docs/upgrades.md` contains an
       entry for upgrading to the released version, add an `"Upgrade Instructions"` section, and list and link all these steps.